|

 SWCPC 727 E1

-in the coal mining and lumber industries in Texas.
-He help found the town of Thurber,
+coal mining and lumber industries in Texas.
+He helped found the town of Thurber,

 Texas.